harness/developer-hub/docs/internal-developer-portal/flows/service-onboarding-pipelines.md

 ## Available Workflow UI pickers

-Harness IDP ships the following [Workflows UI pickers](/docs/internal-developer-portal/flows/custom-actions.md) that can be used in the template form for developers to select from.
+Harness IDP ships the following [Workflows UI pickers](/docs/internal-developer-portal/flows/custom-actions.md) that can be used in the Workflows form for developers to select from.

 - `HarnessOrgPicker`
 - `HarnessProjectPicker`